 Visit us in DS 277 or contact us at 414.288.7927 or firstname.lastname@example.org

 Program costs are similar to that of a typical summer internship, including airfare to and from New York, housing, transportation to and from work, meals, spending money, etc.

-The primary incremental cost, over and above the typical summer internship, is tuition for The Arts in a Democratic Society, a three credit fine arts elective [ARSC 3379].
-Student admission fees to fine arts presentations and cultural events have been donated by program supporters.
+The primary incremental cost, over and above the typical summer internship, is tuition for FINA 4931: The Arts: Cultural and Economic Values in a Democratic Society.
+Tuition is applicable to students taking the internship course on a for-credit basis only.
+Student admission fees to fine arts presentations and cultural events have been generously donated by program supporters.